 Since moving to the Loop Head peninsula, I have been able to immerse myself in the stunning land- and seascapes along the West Clare coast.
 The view from my home and studio looking across Fodra and Ross bays is ever changing, with the light and colour informing my work.

 The gentler pace of life in rural Ireland has been positive.
 I can watch the changing seasons and their affect on the flora and fauna.
 The local geology, rock pools and seaweed all inspire my new work, which is now quite abstract, focusing on texture or colour.

-I have always been a keen photographer and now have the time, and new inspiration, to develop and hone my skills further.
 Colour and composition has always been very important in my (and my students') work.
 The simpler the work, the more important these elements become.

 At present a small outbuilding on my property serves as a studio and gallery, while there are plans for a larger building in the future.
 Having all my supplies, materials and tools all in one place has made a massive difference to the way I work.
 It is wonderful to have everything to hand.

 Sonas Studio is open most weekends and by appointment during the week.
 I am very happy to show you my work and talk about my inspiration.